A Thoughtful Wine Journey in Spain

 The group dynamic also plays an essential role.
 With a limited number of guests, a sense of familiarity develops quickly.
 Shared experiences lead to conversations that extend beyond the immediate context of the trip.

-Over time, the journey becomes as much about the people you are traveling with as the places you are visiting.
+Over time, the journey becomes as much about the people you travel with as the places you visit.

 Beyond the Framework of a Tour